DanielRaible76/3D-modeling/DT&I/readme.md

 Project under construction.

-DT&I concrete catenary arches - I would recommend making the top insulators in lox wax brass for strength, and gluing them into the holes provided at the top of the arches - which are best made from tough resin.
+DT&I concrete catenary arches - I would recommend making the top insulators in lost wax brass for strength, and gluing them into the holes provided at the top of the arches - which are best made from tough resin.

 Currently working on tender heralds.